dragonnodejs/mongodb/README.md

 # DragonNode.js MongoDB
-Bundle with services to develop applications with mongodb
+Bundle with services to develop applications with MongoDB
-- Initialize db service with the mongodb connection
+- Initialize db service with the MongoDB connection
 - Initialize collection service to define collections with indexes

 # Installation